 Passed By Pets

 We need your help!
 These adorable pets are available for adoption, but for one reason or another, have been in our care the longest.
-While our average length of stay is usually around 35 days, we do have some animals that have been passed by for more than 90 days, making those pets our longest term residents.
+While our average length of stay is usually around 35 days, we do have some animals that have been passed by for far longer than that, making those pets our longest term residents.
 If you wish to meet any of our long term residents, please drop by during our hours of operations: Monday-Friday 10 a.m.-6 p.m., Saturday 10 a.m.-5 p.m., Sunday 12-5 p.m.
 For more information, please call 706-660-5920 or email email@example.com.

 This is Tiny, our larger-than-life orphan, with an equally large personality.
 Tiny is a four-year-old Cane Corso and is absolutely beautiful.
 She does have some definite preferences when it comes to things she enjoys.
 Tiny loves blankets, soft toys, scarves, and purses.
 She is a total girly girl.
 Despite her size, Tiny is very gentle and sweet, although she can be stubborn on a leash.
 Some may wander why an awesome dog like Tiny is still at PAWS Humane.
 Well, the reason is that Tiny has Exocrine Pancreatic Insufficiency (EPI).
 This means she can’t properly digest her food, and she will need medicine for the rest of her life.
 Unfortunately, the medicine is costly, approximately $46 per week.
 With the medicine, Tiny will be as happy as any other dog.
 Tiny’s future family will have to take on her medical care.
 What they will get in return will pay them back a million times over.